rzere/DejaVu/docs/index.md

 ## Future Features

-The next version of this system will allow journalists to lookup duplicate and near-duplicate images from multiple sources at the same time.
+The next version of this system will allow journalists to look up duplicate and near-duplicate images from multiple sources at the same time.